Tarsila do Amaral: Early life and education

 Tarsila do Amaral was born in Capivari, a small town in the countryside of the state of São Paulo.
 She was born to a wealthy family of farmers and landowners who grew coffee, two years before the end of slavery in Brazil.
 At that time in Brazil women were not encouraged to seek higher education, especially if they came from affluent families.
 Despite coming from an upper class family, Tarsila had her family's support in obtaining higher education.
 As a teenager, Tarsila and her parents traveled to Spain, where Tarsila caught people's eyes by drawing and painting copies of the artwork she saw at her school's archives.
 Tarsila attended school in Barcelona, and later trained privately in her hometown under painter Pedro Alexandrino Borges (1864-1942).
 She also attended the Académie Julian in Paris and studied with other prominent artists (1920-1923).

 Career

 Beginning in 1916, Tarsila do Amaral studied painting in São Paulo.
 Later she studied drawing and painting with the academic painter Pedro Alexandrino.
 These were all respected but conservative teachers.
-Because Brazil lacked a public art museum or significant commercial gallery until after World War II, the Brazilian art world was aesthetically conservative and exposure to international trends was limited.
+Because Sao Paulo lacked a public art museum or significant commercial gallery until after World War II, the Brazilian art world was aesthetically conservative and exposure to international trends was limited.

 It is believed that around this time (1913-1920) Amaral composed a song in A minor for voice and piano named "Rondo D'Amour".
 The song remained unknown until November 2021, when its sheet music was discovered at her grandniece's house in Campinas.
 On 25 January 2022, the song was recorded at the theater of the School of Music of the Federal University of Rio Grande do Norte by three professors of the institution: pianist Durval Cesetti, soprano Elke Riedel and tenor Kaio Morais.